 We also have provided fact sheets and other handouts about women and space and aviation history.
 We hope these resources will help you promote the successes of women in STEM fields.

 Browse.
 Apply.
 Be Inspired.

-Women@NASA has created a one-of-a-kind experience for middle school girls to be mentored virtually through Skype or Google chat by a Woman@NASA.
-She may be an engineer, an accountant, an astronaut, a trainer, or a mission controller.
+Women@NASA has created a one-of-a-kind experience for middle school students to be mentored virtually through Skype or Google chat by NASA employees.
+He or she may be an engineer, an accountant, an astronaut, a trainer, or a mission controller.
 You will complete online lessons for five weeks, covering the topics of science, technology, engineering, and math.